webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

     WHERE DepartmentCode = 51
 WITH CHECK OPTION; -- any row not matching WHERE will throw error.
 ```

-## 3.9 Relational algebra

-- **relational algebra**
-  - In his original paper on the relational model, E. F. Codd introduced formal operations for manipulating tables.
-Codd's operations, called relational algebra, have since been refined and are the theoretical foundation of SQL.
-- **select operation**
-  - The select operation selects table rows based on a logical expression. is equivalent to `SELECT * FROM Table WHERE expression`.
-- **project operation**
-  - The project operation selects table columns.
-The project operation is equivalent to `SELECT Column1, Column2, ...
-FROM Table`.
-- **product operation**
-  - The product operation combines two tables into one result.
-The result includes all columns and all combinations of rows from both tables.
-The product operation is written as and is equivalent to `SELECT * FROM Table1 CROSS JOIN Table2`.
-- **join**
-  - The join operation, denoted with a "bowtie" symbol, is identical to a product followed by a select: `SELECT * FROM Table1 INNER JOIN Table2 ON expression`.
-- **theta join**
-  - Because of theta notation, the join operation is sometimes called a theta join.
-- **Compatible tables**
-  - Compatible tables have the same number of columns with the same data types.
-Column names may be different.
-- **set operations**
-  - Union, intersect, and difference operate on compatible tables and, collectively, are called set operations.
-- **union**
-  - The union operation combines all rows of two compatible tables into a single table.
-Duplicate rows are excluded from the result table.
-The union operation is equivalent to `SELECT _ FROM Table1 UNION SELECT _ FROM Table2`.
-- **Intersect**
-  - Intersect operates on two compatible tables and returns only rows that appear in both tables.
-The intersect operation is equivalent to `SELECT _ FROM Table1 INTERSECT SELECT _ FROM Table2`.
-- **difference**
-  - The difference operation removes from a table all rows that appear in a second compatible table.
-The difference operation is equivalent to `SELECT _ FROM Table1 MINUS SELECT _ FROM Table2`.
-- **rename operation**
-  - The rename operation specifies new table and column names.
-The rename operation is written as
-- **aggregate operation**
-  - The aggregate operation applies aggregate functions like SUM(), AVG(), MIN(), and MAX().
-The aggregate operation is equivalent to `SELECT GroupColumn, Function(Column) FROM Table GROUP BY GroupColumn`.
-- **equivalent**
-  - Relational algebra expressions are equivalent if the expressions operate on the same tables and generate the same result.
-- **query optimizer / query execution plan**
-  - A query optimizer converts an SQL query into a sequence of low-level database actions, called the query execution plan.
-The query execution plan specifies precisely how to process an SQL statement.
-- **cost**
-  - The cost of an operation is a numeric estimate of processing time.
-The cost estimate usually combines both storage media access and computation time in a single measure.

 ## 4.1 Entities, relationships, and attributes